timestocome/RaspberryPi-Robot/README.md

 test*.py are simple scripts to make sure hardware is on and connecting to the RaspberryPi

 Obstacle Avoidance uses reinforcement learning to train each robot wander around while avoiding obstacles

+Tracking Scripts will store OpenCV scripts used to ID and follow or avoid humans and pets